-My cousin sat with her legs pulled up, knees against her chest in the large turquoise chair.
-Her head rested on her knees.
+My cousin sat with her legs pulled up, knees against her chest in a large turquoise chair.
+Her forehead rested on her knees.
 She didn’t even look up when she once again said, “Go away.”

 “I just wanted to make sure you were okay.”
 I sat on the arm of her chair.